Greased Lightning

 Linda Lensch has been a pitching/assistant coach and clinician at Seton Hall, Kean and Stockton Universities for a combined total of 11 years.
 Kean broke into the national rankings during her time guiding the pitching staff under head coach Renee Clarke, a former USA National Team player, and two of Linda’s former Stockton pitchers were inducted into their Athletics Hall of Fame.
 She was the Head Coach at nearby Ocean County College for one rebuilding season at the club level.

 Linda has coached several players, including pitchers, as a private instructor or while managing teams, who earned college or ASA All-American selections, various Hall of Fame inductions, and invitational tournament – even national championship tournament – MVP awards.
 One of her former Divas, who made it to the pros, received an invite to Chula Vista for the 2004 Olympic tryouts.
 The following year another of her former players was selected to the Women’s Major All-America team, also garnering an Olympic tryout invitation.
+Others moved on to coach high school, college or privately.
+Some are now coaching their own sons and daughters.
+A few players who began their careers under Coach Linda but later moved on to other teams have garnered similar accolades, including another national tournament MVP, All-American selections and NJ Hall of Famers.

 Linda was the first inductee into the Union County Softball Hall of Fame in 2005.
 She was voted into the USA (formerly ASA) Softball of New Jersey Hall of Fame in 2006, where she has been on the Selection Committee for 17 years.